csbailey5t/nlp-ad/readme.md

 The top-level script of the app is at the root of the project directory.
 Individual pages are separate Python files in the `ui_pages` directory, and expose functions imported into the top-level script for use.

+The Streamlit app contains a page, API POC, that integrates the Libraries' catalog search with the API server detailed below.
+Given a search query, the page will return the top catalog API results for the query, and the results from the keyword extraction endpoint of the workshops API for the same query.

 ## FastAPI app

 This project includes an API app as a POC for how this work could be incorporated into existing, non-Python library applications.
 The main file for the API is `app.py`.